balder-dev/balder/doc/source/getting_started/what_is_rsbt.rst

 .. note::
     In a real implementation we would assign a mapping between some vDevices and the given devices here.
-But for now this is not really important.
+But for now we ignore that.
 You can read more about VDevices at :ref:`VDevices and method-variations`.

-Here you don't see how the machine was started exactly.
-It could be started over an app or over the button on the coffee machine.
-All this information is setup specific.
-It is defined, where the features are implemented.
+Here you can't see exactly how the machine was started.
+It could have been started from an app or by pressing the button on the coffee machine.
+This information is not necessary here, because at scenario level we only define **what we need**.
+And we only need that the coffee machine is started, but it does not matter how.
+We will add this specific implementation to our setup-features later.

 Setups: the holder of the application specific code
 ---------------------------------------------------